dorev/dryad/README.md

 # Dryad API for JUCE

-Dryad is a small harmony engine that turns chord progressions and melodic fragments into streams of note events.
+Dryad is a small harmony engine that turns chord progressions and motivic fragments into streams of note events.
 This repository provides an imagined developer-friendly C++ API that can be embedded in a JUCE application to drive a sequencer, a game engine or any other target that consumes note information.